Jesus Raises Lazarus

 As in the case of Jesus raising Lazarus from the dead, “delay does not mean denial.”
 Today, Jesus Christ is still resurrecting lives all over the world.
 Because He lives, He is the answer or solution to life’s most desperate problems.
 We serve a God that can give life to any situation at any time.
 “He may not come when you want Him, but He’s always on time.”

 Share some more tips and pointers from your personal Sunday sermons, Bible lessons or studies about Jesus raises Lazarus.
-How has the study of Jesus resurrection of Lazarus affected your life, church, ministry or business.
-Watch sermon videos and free online Christian movies such as the “Jesus Movie” at KNCB.org.
-Thank you in advance for liking us on Facebook.
+How has the study of Jesus resurrection of Lazarus affected your life, church, ministry or business?
+We invite you to watch sermon videos and free online Christian movies such as the “Jesus Movie” at KNCB.org.

 © Vivian Caine – All Rights Reserved